ezmiller/humanscode/_posts/2014-05-23-what-is-digital-humanities.markdown

 What's at stake, of course, is very much a question of authority.
 Since the emergence of the universities in the middle ages, the idea of the humanities has often been associated with the goal of subjecting tradition and society to critical examination.
 As Jo Guldi and David Armitage have recently put it, "[t]heir purpose was precisely not to be instrumental: to examine theories and instances, to pose questions and the means of their solution, but not to propose practical objectives or strategies."[^4] In order to reserve this space for critical inquiry, universities and scholars have always at different time and places had to negotiate different settlements with the worlds of markets and politics.
 By my reading, the advent of the digital humanities suggests that a new moment of renegotiation and cultural transformation has begun, the outcome of which will reshape the universities' relationship to the world, and indeed possibly also transform the methods, practices, and even the subjectivities of working scholars.

 I myself am curious about the outcome of this process, and look forward to being a critical participant in its unfolding.
 To that extent, I intend to document from time to time both my thinking about digital humanities and my coding work in this blog.
-I welcome feedback, so please write to me via <a href="emailto:ethanzanemiller@gmail.com">email</a> with any comments and/or questions.

 [^1]: Moira Weigel, “Graphs and Legends: Raymond Williams Tried to Save Culture from a Priestly Elite.
 Can the Same Be Said of the Digital Humanities?,” The Nation, June 1, 2015, <a href="http://www.thenation.com/article/207193/graphs-and-legends">http://www.thenation.com/article/207193/graphs-and-legends</a>.